 MPH Application and Program Information | Public Health Graduate Programs

-MPH program applicants apply through SOPHAS to the Oregon MPH Program; choose Oregon State University (OSU) program areas.
+MPH program applicants apply through SOPHAS; choose Oregon State University (OSU) program areas.

 - See the SOPHAS site for complete application requirements that include: